-- It adds drama to your day.
-Especially if your job isn’t giving you everything you want.
+- Adds drama to your workday Especially if your job isn’t giving you everything you want.
 Strong emotions energize us and can often fill the boring moments.

 - Sometimes it just feels good to let it out.
 The real problem may even be at home, but safer sometimes to blame our boss or job.